Reed Smith LLP - The Inside View

 • All of the top 10 banks in the US, UK and the EU

-• 6 of the top 10 shipping industry companies
+• 6 of the top 10 transportation industry companies

-• All of the 10 commercial and savings banks
+• 9 of the top 10 commercial and savings banks

 Firm profile

 Reed Smith is a dynamic international law firm dedicated to helping clients move their businesses forward.
-With an inclusive culture and innovative mindset, the firm delivers smarter, more creative legal services that drive better outcomes for its clients.
-Its deep industry knowledge, long-standing relationships and collaborative structure make it a go-to partner for complex disputes, transactions and regulatory matters.
-With a team of 3,000 people (including more than 1,700 lawyers) across 30 offices in the United States, Europe, the Middle East and Asia, Reed Smith operates as one global partnership to drive progress for its clients, for itself and for its communities.
+With an inclusive culture and innovative mindset, we deliver smarter, more creative legal services that drive better outcomes for our clients.
+Our deep industry knowledge, long-standing relationships and collaborative structure make us the go-to partner for complex disputes, transactions and regulatory matters.

 Recruitment